Winter officially started earlier this week, and already we have seen bitterly cold temperatures on top of heavy rainfall.

 Stuck or clogged up ventilation fans can be a sign of the presence of damage caused by flooding or excessive rainfall.

-Whilst they are normally located embedded in the roof, ventilation fans that appear broken can also be indicative of water being present within the walls of your bathroom.
+While we usually locate them embedded in the roof, ventilation fans that appear broken can also show water being present within the walls of your bathroom.

-This is particularly dangerous as it could have affected the electric circuiting of your home.
+It is dangerous as it could have affected the electric circuiting of your home.

 Overly soft floors and walls

-If your floors and walls are soft to the touch, then you could have experienced a varying degree of water damage.
+If your floors and walls are soft, then you could have experienced varying water damage.

-This particular phenomenon normally means that there is standing water lying underneath the walls and floors of your bathroom.
+This phenomenon typically means that there is standing water lying underneath the walls and floors of your bathroom.

-Unfortunately, this is a particularly severe problem to have and will require the services of a Melbourne based water damage restoration company.
+Unfortunately, this is a severe problem to have and will require urgent water damage carpet drying.

-Perhaps the most evident and dangerous sign of water damage in your bathroom is the appearance of any tiled surfaces as bloated or blistered.
+Perhaps the most precise and dangerous sign of water damage in your bathroom is the appearance of any tiled surfaces as bloated or blistered.

-A key identifier of this is the grout, and it’s important that you check the condition of the caulking when looking to diagnose any potential flood damage.
+A key identifier of this is the grout, and it’s essential that you check the condition of the caulking when looking to diagnose any potential flood damage.

-Blistering is particularly dangerous as, due to the nature of the composition of grout, mould and mildew are soon to emerge.
+Blistering is dangerous as, because of the composition of grout, mould and mildew are soon to emerge.

 With considerable experience, spanning over a decade and a half, we are best placed to provide you with comprehensive and affordable services for water damage restoration.